znes/openmod.sh/README.md

 The only additional requirement is a version of the [iD][2] editor that is modified to work with `openmod.sh` instead of [openstreetmap][1].
-We have a fork for this.
+We have a fork for this, which, currently, you have to clone manually.
 It's not public yet, so if you don't know where to find it, I can't tell you just yet.
-Just one hint: it's
+Just one hint, it's:

   ```
   openmod.sh/repository/url/../iD